Have a question or just want to learn more? We're here to help.

 Post-9/11 GI Bill

-Beyond professional credentials and certifications, Engineering Duty Officers can advance their education by:
+Beyond professional credentials and certifications, Engineering Duty Officers can advance their education by completing Joint Professional Military Education (JPME) at one of the various service colleges.

 To join the Navy as an officer, you must have U.S. citizenship, a bachelor’s degree or equivalent, a normal color perception, vision correctable to 20/20 and meet eligibility requirements for a security clearance.